 We are a biopharmaceutical company focused on discovering, developing and commercializing novel immunotherapeutic products to improve treatment options for patients with cancer.
 Our portfolio includes biologic and small-molecule immunotherapy product candidates intended to treat a wide range of oncology indications.
+Our product candidates are designed to harness multiple components of the immune system to combat cancer without significant incremental toxicity, either as a monotherapy or in combination with other treatment regimens.
+We have two proprietary cancer immunotherapy technology platforms that independently stimulate immune activation and disrupt tumor-mediated immunosuppression; HyperAcute vaccines which induce immune activation and IDO (Indoleamine 2.3-dioxygenase) pathway inhibitors which block immunosuppression.

-Our lead product candidate, HyperAcute Pancreas cancer immunotherapy (algenpantucel-L), or HyperAcute Pancreas, is being studied in two Phase 3 clinical trials; one in surgically-resected pancreatic cancer patients that is being performed under a Special Protocol Assessment, or SPA, with the United States Food and Drug Administration, or FDA, and one in locally advanced pancreatic cancer patients.
+Our lead HyperAcute product candidate, algenpantucel-L (HyperAcute Pancreas) is being studied in two randomized Phase 3 clinical trials.
+The first trial, IMPRESS (Immunotherapy for Pancreatic Resectible Cancer Survival Study) has completed enrollment of 722 patients with resected pancreas cancer and is being performed under a Special Protocol Assessment, or SPA, with the United States Food and Drug Administration, or FDA.
+A second Phase 3 Trial, PILLAR (Pancreatic Immunotherapy with algenpantucel-L for Locally Advanced non-Resectible disease), is currently enrolling patients.
 We initiated these trials based on encouraging Phase 2 data that suggest improvement in both disease-free and overall survival.
-We have also received Fast Track and Orphan Drug designations from the FDA for this product candidate for the adjuvant treatment of surgically-resected pancreatic cancer and Orphan Medicinal Product designation for this product candidate from the European Commission.
-The primary endpoint for our IMPRESS (Immunotherapy for Pancreatic Resectable cancer Survival Study) Phase 3 trial with algenpantucel-L for patients with surgically-resected pancreatic cancer is overall survival and, as determined by the SPA, the first interim analysis will be conducted when 222 deaths are reported for the study.
-This triggering event for the first interim analysis has not yet occurred.
-We have three additional product candidates in clinical development, including our HyperAcute Lung cancer immunotherapy (tergenpumatucel-L), or HyperAcute Melanoma, and 1-methyl-D-tryptophan (D-IMT), or indoximod, our lead indoleamine-(2.3)-dioxygenase, or IDO pathway inhibitor product candidate.
-To date, our HyperAcute product candidates have been dosed in more than 500 cancer patients, either as a monotherapy or in combination with other therapies, and have demonstrated a favorable safety profile.
+We have received Fast Track and Orphan Drug designations from the FDA for algenpantucel-L for the adjuvant treatment of patients with surgically-resected pancreatic cancer and Orphan Medicinal Product designation for algenpantucel-L from the European Commission.
+The primary endpoint for our IMPRESS trial with algenpantucel-L for patients with surgically-resected pancreatic cancer is overall survival and, as determined by the SPA, the first interim analysis was conducted when 222 deaths were reported for the study, which occurred during the quarter ending March 31, 2014.
+As part of this planned interim analysis, the independent data safety monitoring committee, or DSMC, met to review available patient data.
+As anticipated, following their review, the DSMC recommended that the study should proceed as planned, without modification.
+A second interim analysis is planned upon reaching 333 patient events and, if needed, a final analysis is planned at 444 patient events.
+Our additional Hyper Acute Prostate and Hyper Acute Renal.
+To date, our HyperAcute product candidates have been dosed in more than 500 cancer patients, either as a monotherapy or in combination with other treatments and have demonstrated a favorable safety profile.